South Dublin Libraries is proud to be a part of several national and local initiatives.

 Be a Summer Star – join the Reading Adventure at home and online!

-Return the completed card to your local South Dublin Library and receive small rewards along the way!
+The annual Summer Stars children’s reading programme takes place in the summer time.
+Children record the number of books they read, return the completed card to their local South Dublin Library and receive small rewards along the way!

-Work Matters is an initiative to support those seeking employment or wishing to learn a new skill and anyone wishing to set up a business.
+An initiative to support those seeking employment or wishing to learn a new skill and anyone wishing to set up a business.

-Dormant Accounts Funded projects 2019
+Dormant Accounts Funded Projects

 South Dublin Public Libraries runs various programmes throughout the county.
 These programmes are made possible through government funding provided by Dormant Accounts Funds (DAF).

 The Minister for Rural and Community Development has responsibility for administration of the Dormant Accounts Fund, including approving the measures to be funded from the Fund which are delivered across a range of government departments.
 Money in dormant accounts is used to benefit the public.